clementvidon/Makefile_tutor/README.md

   that make will run regardless of whether a file with that name exists.
 In short these prerequisites are our targets that don't bear the name of a file.

-Try to remove the `.PHONY: re`, create a file named `re` at the makefile level in the project directory and run `make re`.
+Try to remove the `.PHONY: re`, create a file named `re` at the Makefile level in the project directory and run `make re`.
 It won't work.

 Now if you do the same with `all` it won't cause any problem, as we know